hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/2-ligand.rst

         which means both neutral and negatively charged species of OHP can exist equally in the solution at physiological pH (7.4).
-However, enzymes do modulate the pKa of the ligands, for example, the reduced flavin (FMNH-) in the active site of OYE prefer a positive substrate rather than a negatively charged substrate. [#f2]_ This prefernce could shift the equilibrium towards neutral OHP.
-Hence, we considered modelling a neutral OHP based on the prefernce of active-site of our enzyme.
+However, enzymes do modulate the pKa of the ligands, for example, the reduced flavin (FMNH-) in the active site of OYE prefer a positive substrate rather than a negatively charged substrate. [#f2]_ This preference could shift the equilibrium towards neutral OHP.
+Hence, we considered modelling a neutral OHP based on the preference of active-site of our enzyme.

         .. figure:: /figs/marvin-pka-step-4.png
                 :align: center